tldr-pages/tldr/pages/osx/cut.md

 `cut -{{c|f}} {{1|1,10|1-10|1-|-10}}`

-- Print the specified range of each line with the specified delimiter:
+- Print the range of each line with the specified delimiter:

 `cut -d "{{,}}" {{range}}`

-- Print the specified range of each line of the specified file:
+- Print the range of each line of the specified file:

 `cut {{range}} {{path/to/file}}`